astark117/AEMR-Project/README.md

 The AEMR SQL Queries text file is full of queries I wrote to gather data from AEMR's outages database.

-This data will be used to create a Tableau visualization to present to stakeholders, which you can view in my Tableau public portfolio. https://public.tableau.com/app/profile/anthony.stark3004/viz/AEMRCaseStudy_16694175595350/AEMRExecutiveSummary
+This data was used to create a Tableau visualization to present to stakeholders, which you can view in my Tableau public portfolio. https://public.tableau.com/app/profile/anthony.stark3004/viz/AEMRCaseStudy_16694175595350/AEMRExecutiveSummary